rextheking/personalized-ai-project-generator/README.md

 # Personalized AI Project Generator

-An AI advisor that turns your AWS background into hands-on project ideas, then hands you a step by step build plan for the one you pick.
+An AI project generator that turns your AWS background/experience into hands-on project ideas, then hands you a plan to build it.
 The reasoning runs on an agent built with the [Strands Agents SDK](https://strandsagents.com) and Amazon Bedrock.
 The whole thing ships as a web app you can deploy to AWS and share with anyone.

-This is the practical follow on to the Amazon Q Developer CLI project generator.
+This is the practical follow on to the [Amazon Q Developer CLI project generator](https://aws.amazon.com/blogs/training-and-certification/from-theory-to-practice-using-amazon-q-developer-cli-to-generate-tailored-aws-projects/).
+Very similar idea but with a different engine.
-Same idea, different engine.
 Instead of prompting a CLI, you build the advisor yourself as a real agent and put a browser front end on it.

 ## What you get